Skip to main content

 Collector proxy for a Linux or Mac OS

-When you need the extra layer of security, Moogsoft Cloud collectors can send events to a configured proxy server address.
-Configuring a proxy server address is often warranted when you have security policies that prohibit a collector from communicating directly with the Moogsoft server.
+When you need the extra layer of security, the APEX AIOps Incident Management Collector can send events to a configured proxy server address.
+Configuring a proxy server address is often warranted when you have security policies that prohibit a collector from communicating directly with the Incident Management server.

-The Moogsoft collector proxy setup allows you to do the following:
+The Incident Management Collector proxy setup allows you to do the following:

-• Use a forward proxy server to receive events from all your collector traffic and forward them to Moogsoft.
+• Use a forward proxy server to receive events from all your collector traffic and forward them to Incident Management.

 • Configure new and existing collectors to work behind the forward proxy.